AI Inference Guide

 The Agentic Inference Challenge

 Agentic AI systems exhibit fundamentally different inference patterns compared to traditional AI applications.
-They require multi-stage reasoning, tool orchestration, and dynamic resource allocation that can increase costs by 5-25x over simple query-response systems.
+They require multi-stage reasoning, tool orchestration, and dynamic resource allocation that can multiply cost over a simple query-response baseline.

 Unique Inference Patterns